d2s/website-1/src/pages/terms_of_service.en.md

    5. The Talent shall keep all access data (login, passwords etc.) for the Service ( "Access Data" ) strictly confidential.
 The Talent shall promptly inform Honeypot in case it learns or suspects that an unauthorized third person is in possession of the Access Data.
    6. In case Honeypot has reason to believe that an unauthorized third party is in possession of Access Data, Honeypot may, without assuming any responsibility to do so, and always acting in its sole discretion, change the Access Data without prior notice or block the respective account.
 Honeypot will promptly inform the Talent and will, upon request, communicate the new Access Data to the Talent without undue delay.
 The Talent cannot claim to have its initial Access Data restored.
    7. In case a third party uses of Access Data, with the Talent at fault, the Talent’s Access Data, the Talent is liable for all such actions, and for damages.
 In such event, all access through the Talent’s Access Data shall be considered as an access by the Talent.
-   8. Honeypot is not responsible for providing or assisting with the obtaining of any work or other permits and/or medicals and other country specific regulations and requirements that may be necessary to employ the Talent.
+   8. Honeypot is not responsible for providing or assisting with the obtaining of any work or other permits and/or medicals and other country specific regulations and requirements that may be necessary to employ the Talent. <br /><br />

 1. **Placement / Payment**